Afro-Mexicans in the Mexican War of Independence: Afro-Mexicans

 At the time of the outbreak of the insurgency for independence, there was a large Afro-Mexican population of mainly free blacks and mulattos, as well as mixed-race castas who had some component of Afro-Mexican heritage.
 Black slavery still existed as an institution, although the numbers of enslaved had declined from the high point in the 1600s, when the Atlantic slave trade had brought enslaved Africans to Spanish America.
 For the period 1580–1640, Spain and Portugal were ruled by the same monarch and Portuguese slave dealers could freely operate in Spanish American territory.
 When the Portuguese revolted against Spain in 1640, the numbers of slaves brought from Africa dropped precipitously and the demand for slaves was met by natural reproduction of American-born Africans.
 Children of enslaved women became slaves themselves, so that marriage to non-slave women meant the off-spring were free.
 Unions between enslaved men and free black or mulatto women increased the population of the Afro-Mexican community, but there were also many unions between blacks and women of other ethnicities, resulting in a large, free mixed-race population.

 Enslaved Afro-Mexicans were prominent in enclosed seventeenth-century work spaces.
 They toiled in textile workshops (obrajes), since the Spanish crown mandated that Indians not be forced to work there.
 Obraje owners were forced to invest some 300 pesos per slave to secure their labor force.
 Most slaves in obrajes were male.
 There were enslaved women in convents, usually the private property of individual elite white women who had become nuns, but some slaves were the property of the nunnery as an institution.
-Male religious orders also owned enslaved, mainly male.
+Male religious orders also owned enslaved people, mainly male.
 Enslaved Afro-Mexican men worked in the mining sector.
-There were Afro-Mexican men, some of who were ex-slaves, who herded cattle, while others were muleteers (arrieros), the occupation of Vicente Guerrero before he joined the insurgency for independence.
+There were Afro-Mexican men, some of whom were ex-slaves, who herded cattle, while others were muleteers (arrieros), the occupation of Vicente Guerrero before he joined the insurgency for independence.